- What Makes a Good No-Pull Leash?

 Made from a soft padded material, it is incredibly comfortable to use, with very little risk of lead burns on your hands.
 Watch out for those rings though!

 There are two trigger hooks, one on each side of the lead, and three attachment rings.
 This means the lead can be used in 8 different ways.
-Don’t worry, this lead knows what it is, and isn’t trying to do any other job than be a lead.
+Don’t worry, this lead knows what it is, and isn’t trying to do any other job than be a leash.

 You can hook the lead around your waist, which is particularly useful when using a clicker and treats, or use the lead to tether your dog easily, just don’t do it for long periods of time.

-With harnesses, you would attach one end to the back, and one end to the front of the harness for easy steering.
+With harnesses, you would attach one end to the back and one end to the front of the harness for easy steering.
 When it comes to headcollars, you can attach just one point, but we would not recommend that as you shouldn’t always need to steer; additionally, if your dog likes to wriggle out of things, headcollars will not hold them back, so attaching one end to a normal collar or a harness is highly recommended.
 It also works well with the Halti Headcollar.

-The Halti comes in two widths, and we tend to use narrower one for smaller dogs, and wider one for dogs above 15kg.
+The Halti comes in two widths, and we tend to use narrower one for smaller dogs, and a wider one for dogs above 15kg.
 The smaller one would simply not be comfortable enough for walking with bigger dogs, especially those who pull.

 Colours are a little limited: black, red, and black with red handles.
 You could bleach and dye and make it your own, or in our case, let a Great Dane drool all over them and then you can turn them whichever colour you want.